We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 If all the above sounds a little like hard work, the other option is to buy an online store that’s already generating a profit.

-This is actually easier to do than you might think, thanks to services like Empire Flippers, which allow you to browse online businesses that have been vetted by experts before being listed for sale (meaning you can buy them in relevant confidence).
+This is actually easier to do than you might think, thanks to a proliferation of online marketplaces that allow you to browse vetted online businesses for sale.

 How to make an online store — FAQs